Dream Big With These 5 Room Addition Ideas for Small Homes

 Small kitchen owners rejoice — there’s a way to accommodate a dining area even in the smallest of spaces.
 Extend your kitchen’s usable space by removing the wall to the dining room or add-on with a bump-out.

 Not only will an eat-in kitchen make your home feel bigger, but it will also bring you a strong return on investment when it’s time to sell.
-According to the NAHB, 86% of homebuyers prefer their kitchen and dining room to be partially or completely connected.
+Most homebuyers prefer their kitchen and dining room to be partially or completely connected.

 Maximize functionality:

 Help your small kitchen reach its potential with help from a professional designer.
-They’ll devise creative solutions unique to your dimensions and wish-list.
-Hance shares the details on a recent out-of-the-box kitchen extension:
+They’ll devise creative solutions unique to your dimensions and wish list.
+Hance shares the details of a recent out-of-the-box kitchen extension:

 “We couldn’t tear down walls, we couldn’t add on — we really had to work within the existing footprint.
 So we put our thinking caps on and when I went to the drawing board, I came up with the idea to wrap the peninsula part around the corner and add legs.
 You’ll notice that the shelves are also wrapped around, as opposed to a shelf on the kitchen side and a shelf on the other side.”